 Children of Shu and Tefnut

 Geb and Nut together created four other children.
-Osiris represented fertility and death, Isis the healing of people, Set was the god of storms, while Nephtys was the goddess of the night.
-All together they formed the Ennead.
+Osiris represented fertility and death, Isis the healing of people, Set was the god of storms, and Nephtys was the goddess of the night.
+Together they formed the Ennead.

 What is the Relationship Between Atum and Ra?

-While the priests of the Al-Masalla Obelisk tombs were convinced of their creation story, there is also another reading which links the god Atum a lot closer to the sun god Ra.
+While the priests of the Al-Masalla Obelisk tombs were convinced of their creation story, there is also another reading that links the god Atum a lot closer to Ra, the sun god.

 Their beginnings are close to the same.
 Before creation and existence, only darkness embraced the Primeval ocean.
 Life would sprout out of this ocean when the creator god Atum decided it was time to begin.
 Soon after, an island emerged from the water on which the entity formerly known as Atum could manifest itself in the world above the water.

 Above the water, the creator took on a different form.
-A form which would become known as Ra.
-In this sense, Ra is an aspect of ancient Egypt god Atum.
+A form that would become known as Ra.
+In this sense, Ra is an aspect of the ancient Egyptian god Atum.
 Therefore, sometimes Atum is referred to as Atum-Ra or Ra-Atum.

 The Many Aspects of the Complete Gods